Guidance for applicants to join NIHR as a member of a research programme committee

 As the most integrated clinical research system in the world, we drive research from bench to bedside for the benefit of patients and the economy.

-Our annual recruitment round seeks to appoint new members to prioritisation and funding committees for the following research programmes:
+Our annual recruitment round seeks to appoint new members to prioritisation and funding committees for the following research programmes (further details can be found in Appendix A):

 - Efficacy and Mechanism Evaluation (EME) Programme